officialGanesh/Header-CSV/README.md

 ## Project Description
 In this project we'll opening the csv file ,read the content from file then try to remove the header row.
+Also this project is a part of 'AUTOMATE THE BORING STUFF USING PYTHON (by AL SWEIGART)'

 ### Project Requirements
 1️⃣ csv and os module
 2️⃣ csv files

 ### TODO